 The following list contains a selection of internet resources which may be of interest to you.
-Please note, however, that the inclusion of an external site in this list does not necessarily imply that the HTF endorses the views expressed at that site.
+Please note, however, that the inclusion of an external site in this list does not necessarily imply that the Healthcare Technology Foundation endorses the views expressed at that site.

 Agency for Healthcare Quality and Research (AHRQ)